 I have to give J.J.
 Abrams credit.
-He inherited a mess from Rian Johnson with The Last Jedi – Disney acquired one of the most successful franchises in history and managed to turn the fanbase off to it with declining box office numbers from The Last Jedi to Solo: A Star Wars Story, which brought declining merchandise sales, plus they were behind on their Star Wars themed amusement park construction and opening, and after the disastrous release and backlash for The Last Jedi the writer/director for the final episode suddenly quit.
+He inherited an absolute mess from Rian Johnson with The Last Jedi.
+Disney had acquired one of the most successful franchises in history and managed to anger a devoted fanbase with declining box office numbers from cheap degradations like The Last Jedi and Solo: A Star Wars Story, which brought declining merchandise sales, plus they were behind on their Star Wars themed amusement park construction and opening, and after the disastrous release and backlash for The Last Jedi the writer/director for the final episode suddenly quit.
 People began pointing fingers.
-Many blamed director Rian Johnson, or Kathleen Kennedy (the odd choice as leader of LucasFilm considering she seems to have been largely ignorant of the Star Wars fanbase, story, and literature).
-With pressures from Disney for stock issues and declining sales for the biggest franchise of all time, an angry fanbase, and even the actors expressing their dissatisfaction with the many errors and problems with The Last Jedi, J.J.
+Many blamed director Rian Johnson, or Kathleen Kennedy (the odd choice as leader of LucasFilm considering she seems to have been largely ignorant of the Star Wars fanbase and lore).
+With pressures from Disney, stock issues, an angry fanbase, declining sales, and even the actors expressing their dissatisfaction with the many errors and problems with The Last Jedi, J.J.
 Abrams inherited one of the least favorable situations in directorial history.
 Much of the Rise of Skywalker is an attempt to cover for the endless foibles of The Last Jedi.

-In all, the Rise of Skywalker is a better outcome than I could have expected after cobbling together some of the new story lines, resurrecting fond memories of the originals, and desperately trying to erase or overcome the travesty that was The Last Jedi.
-The Rise of Skywalker was at least an enjoyable little adventure, though nothing close to the magic of the originals.
+In all, the Rise of Skywalker is a better outcome than I could have expected.
+After cobbling together some of the incongruent story lines, resurrecting fond memories of the originals, and desperately trying to erase or overcome the travesty that was The Last Jedi J.J.
+Abrams managed to create something not completely terrible.
+The Rise of Skywalker was at least an enjoyable little adventure, though nothing remotely close to the magic of the originals.